aleksandarkraljevic/quantum-fox-in-a-hole/README.md

 - quantum_model.py:
     This is the file that handles the training of the quantum reinforcement learning model, which in this case is equivalent to a DDQN, except that the DNN is replaced with a PQC.
 - pqc.py:
-    This file contains the code which initializes a PQC, and any other functions with relation to PQC.
+    This file contains the code which initializes a PQC, and any other functions with relation to the PQC.
 Think of functions that act as quantum gates, the rescaling of outputs, the handling of classical inputs, etc.
 - evaluate_model.py:
     This code is for evaluating experiments that have already been performed.
 This includes the plotting of such experiments, as well as evaluating the performance of an already trained model over many samples.
 - experiment.py: